thephpleague/commonmark/README.md

 - [Symfony](https://github.com/webuni/commonmark-bundle)
 - [Twig](https://github.com/webuni/commonmark-twig-renderer)

+### CommonMark Extras

+You can find several examples of useful extensions and customizations in the [league/commonmark-extras package](https://github.com/thephpleague/commonmark-extras).
+You can add them to your parser or use them as examples to [develop your own custom features](http://commonmark.thephpleague.com/customization/overview/).

 ### Community Extensions

 Custom parsers/renderers can be bundled into extensions which extend CommonMark.
 Here are some that you may find interesting: